GrilloPress/blog/source/2023-10-20-accessibility-and-inclusion-isnt-always-going-to-be-cost-neutral.html.markdown

 ---

-I believe that designing accessible inclusive interfaces is largely beneficial for all users experience to make things usable.
+Designing accessible inclusive interfaces is largely beneficial for all users.
+Making things more usable.

 And with things being usable.
 More profitable.
 More successful.
 With less failure demand.

-You see it in research where people will say they prefer an all at once on 1 page approach but really don’t quite understand or get the thing.
+You see it in research where people will say they prefer an all at once on 1 page approach but don’t quite understand or get the thing.
 But when they use the more inclusive approach, and contrary to what they say about clicks or several pages, they go faster and get what they need.

 But like with anything.
 Sometimes doing the right thing comes at an expense